FazeFlynn/CloudDevOps-Class/readme.md

 4. **Example**:
    - Automated Nginx setup with a simple playbook.

 ---

-### **10. Puppet: Detailed Overview**
+### **10. Puppet**

-#### **10.1 What is Puppet?**
-- **Definition**: Puppet is an open-source configuration management and automation tool used to automate the deployment, configuration, and management of IT infrastructure.
+Puppet is an open-source configuration management and automation tool used to automate the deployment, configuration, and management of IT infrastructure.
 It uses a declarative language to define system configurations and ensures that systems maintain a desired state.

 - **Purpose**:
   - Automates system configuration.